-There are currently no approved over-the-counter anxiety medication.
-That doesn’t stop some people from relying on the side effects of medications meant for other purposes to calm their anxiety, however.
+Even though there are currently no approved over-the-counter anxiety medications.
+That doesn’t stop some people from relying on the side effects of OTC medications meant for other purposes to calm their anxiety.

 Many over-the-counter drugs produce sedation or drowsiness.
 These include antihistamines, cough syrups, cold medicines, muscle relaxants, painkillers, and sleep medications.
 It can be tempting to try to alleviate anxiety with one of these medications, but it’s not safe.
 None of these drugs are meant to be taken long-term, and it’s more than likely you’ll need to keep increasing the dose in order to maintain the same level of sedation.
 You can quickly overdose yourself without even realizing it.
 In addition, once you stop taking these medications, the rebound effect can make you feel even worse.